PhantomKnight287/justfit/README.md

 [Figma File](https://www.figma.com/file/VcSAZEPT9xtRvkyOsTiYBH/JustFit?type=design&node-id=0%3A1&mode=design&t=QTk7IrKFUNocC812-1)

-I've no plans for release it(I don't wanna deal with app stores approvals and everything) and making it ios compatible(cause I've windows and apple doesn't provide xcode for windows.
+I've no plans to release it(I don't wanna deal with app stores approvals and everything) and making it ios compatible(cause I've windows and apple doesn't provide xcode for windows.
 "Screw you apple")